-3.4 Eastern Cape Province
+3.3 Eastern Cape Province

-Clinical signs of Foot and Mouth Disease (FMD) were detected on a farm in Humansdorp in the Eastern Cape Province.
-Samples were collected on 30 April 2024 and submitted to the laboratory at Onderstepoort.
-The PCR and serology results are positive for FMD, while the SAT typing is still awaited.
+Clinical signs of Foot and Mouth Disease (FMD) were detected and samples collected on 30 April 2024 on a farm in Humansdorp in the Eastern Cape Province.
+Samples were submitted to the laboratory at Onderstepoort Veterinary Research and tested positive for FMD SAT3 on serology and PCR.
+The virus responsible for the outbreak is similar to the one that caused the 2021 Multiple Province outbreak event referred to earlier in this report.

-The Eastern Cape Provincial Veterinary Services placed the affected farm under quarantine and a full epidemiological investigation has commenced to identify the possible origin and any other properties that could be at risk.
-Immediate neighbours and all linked locations are placed under precautionary quarantine, pending clinical and serological investigation to determine their FMD status.
+The Eastern Cape Provincial Veterinary Services placed the affected farm under quarantine and a full epidemiological investigation commenced to identify the possible origin and any other properties that could be at risk.
+Immediate neighbours and all linked locations were placed under precautionary quarantine, pending clinical and serological investigation to determine their FMD status.
+All farms in a 10km radius from the index farm were subjected to clinical and serological surveillance as deemed necessary.